supercollider/supercollider/README_WINDOWS.md

 Do this for 64- and/or 32-bit as required.
 Move the resulting tree into the x86 or x64 folders as required and move on to the next step.

+NOTE: readline might depend on other libraries at runtime.
+Atm 32-bit readline from msys2/MinGW requires `libgcc_s_dw2-1.dll` and `libwinpthread-1.dll` on top of termcap.
+Add them to the bin folder.
+No import-libraries are required.

 ### Creating import libraries

-To get the MinGW build dynamic link libraries of libsndfile, fftw and readline work in a VS build, you will have to create 'import libraries' (lib, these are not static libraries (!)) that tell VS what to expect.
-This process is a bit tedious and expects you to edit a textfile created with `dumpbin` manually.
+To get the MinGW build dynamic link libraries of libsndfile, fftw and readline work in a VS build, you will have to create import libraries, that tell VS what to expect.
+This process is a bit tedious and implies editing a textfile created with `dumpbin` manually.
 It has to be applied to three library files:

     libsndfile-1.dll
     libfftw3f-3.dll        # mind the "f" (single precision)